QR-based Parallel Set-Valued Approximation with Rational Functions: Parallel QR-AAA

+The selection of $Z^+$ is crucial.
+It should be small enough to realize computational gain compared to using all of $Z$, but large enough so as not to introduce new errors in the \texttt{accumulate} step.
+Naively, one might minimally try to take $Z^+=\cup_{\mu} Z_{\mu}$ as the union of the existing support sets.
+However, for rational interpolation of degree $m-1$, at least $2m-1$ sample points are required.\footnote{This can be seen by counting degrees of freedom in the barycentric form: in addition to $m$ support points, $m$ weights are needed, normalized to have unit norm.} Since $|\cup_{\mu} Z_{\mu}|\geq 2m-1$ often does not hold, the set has to be extended by some $Z^{\textnormal{e}}\subset Z$.
+A larger set that ensures uniqueness of the interpolant may still not be sufficient, because approximating a degree $m-1$ rational function on $\cup_{\mu} Z_{\mu}\cup Z^e$ may be very ill-conditioned.
+Indeed, given some rational function $f$ on $Z$, it is possible that its rational approximant $r$ on $Z^+:=(\cup_{\mu}Z_{\mu}\cup Z^{\textnormal{e}})$ satisfies

-while $\|f-\hat{f}\|_{Z,\infty}$ can be `exponentially large', i.e. bound only by $C^m\epsilon$ for some large $C$.
-Currently, no theory to solve this problem for general $Z\subset \C$ exists.
-However, for the important case of $Z$ a finely sampled equispaced set of points in an interval $[-1,1]$ (which can be adapted to $[a,b]$ and even $\imath[a,b]$) we observe in our experiments that simply adding points sampled uniformly at random from $Z\,\backslash (\cup_{\mu}Z_{\mu})$ results in a satisfactory final accuracy.
+while the error $\|f-r\|_{Z,\infty}$ on the full grid grows exponentially large in $m$. \\ Currently, no theory to construct general extension sets exists.
+For the important case of $Z$ a finely sampled equispaced set of points in an interval $[-1,1]$, which can be adapted to $[a,b]$ or $\imath[a,b]$, we observe in our experiments that adding sufficiently many points sampled uniformly at random from $Z\,\backslash (\cup_{\mu}Z_{\mu})$ results in a satisfactory final accuracy.
 In essence, the points added can be viewed as a validation set for the final rational approximation.\\ It is possible to be more deliberate in the selection of $Z^{e}$.
 We use the theory from~\cite{AdcockOptimSampling} for bounded polynomial growth.
-First we fix some definitions. \begin{definition} Given set-valued AAA approximations $\{\hat{Q}_{\mu}\}_{\mu=1}^p$ defined by support points and weights $\{(Z_{\mu},W_{\mu})\}_{\mu=1}^{p}$, we set
+First we fix some definitions. \begin{definition} Given a set of QR-AAA approximations $\{\hat{Q}_{\mu}\}_{\mu=1}^l$ on a common set $Z\subset\C$, with support points and weights $\{(Z_{\mu},W_{\mu})\}_{\mu=1}^{l}$, we set